Updated: Aug 23

 The time to begin is now.

-Let's clean this ick up and not carry unnecessary relationship messes into the New Year.
+Let's clean this ick up and not carry unnecessary relationship messes any further.

 Consider: Where do I have a clean-up opportunity?
 What would it give me to clean it up in a way that feels aligned with my best self?